sjhloco/nornir_validate/docs/tutorial/run_nr_val.rst

             area: 0
             nbr: [192.168.10.2, 192.168.10.3]

-Comprehensive examples for all supported operating systems and features can be found in the `validation-files <https://github.com/sjhloco/nornir-validate/tree/main/example_validation_files>`_ directory.
+Comprehensive examples for all supported operating systems and features can be found in the `example_validation_files <https://github.com/sjhloco/nornir-validate/tree/main/example_validation_files>`_ directory.

 Running Nornir Validate
 -----------------------